athleticsutils.com

 • Throws use the same shape as jumps, calibrated for each implement weight.

 World Athletics republishes the tables periodically (this calculator uses the 2025 edition).
-Results are rounded down to the nearest whole point, which matches how they are reported for combined events at World Championships and the Olympics.
+Results are rounded down to the nearest whole point.

 Example calculations